 Supporting research has also noted significant improvement in these ailments when someone takes vitamin D supplements.
 For instance, a 2010 study published in the American Journal of Clinical Nutrition showed that vitamin D may help minimize your chances of getting the flu.

-Another 2008 research appearing in the journal Circulation concluded that the vitamin may reduce your odds of developing cardiovascular disease.
-The sunshine vitamin may also prevent severe COPD flare-ups, multiple sclerosis, and respiratory tract infections.
+Another 2008 research paper appearing in the journal Circulation concluded that this vitamin may reduce your odds of developing cardiovascular disease.
+The sunshine vitamin may also help prevent severe COPD flare-ups, multiple sclerosis, and respiratory tract infections.

 2. It promotes intestinal absorption of phosphorus and calcium

-It’s worth mentioning again that adequate levels of the vitamin can boost absorption of calcium from the 10-15 percent range to as high as 40 percent.
-That’s without a doubt impressive for a vitamin-cum-hormone.
-As if that isn’t remarkable in its own right, it also helps restore calcium that would otherwise be flushed out by the kidneys.
+It’s worth mentioning again that adequate levels of the vitamin can boost absorption of calcium from the 10-15% range to as high as 40%.
+That is, without a doubt, impressive for a vitamin-cum-hormone.
+As if that isn’t remarkable in its own right, it also helps retain calcium that would otherwise be flushed out by the kidneys.

 Vitamin D also plays a substantial role in maintaining healthy levels of phosphorus in the bloodstream.
 Like calcium, phosphorus is critical for maintaining strong and healthy muscles, bones, and teeth.